BryanPineda21/comp2/README.md

 ## Notes

-Describe any challenges encountered while building the app.
+Describe any challenges encountered while building the website.

-- A challenge was getting the user input to translate correctly
-- Another challenge was getting the delete button to function properly
+- A challenge was gettng the typewriter style to work properly while not causing any issues to the website.

 ## License